restfulapi/restful-api/README.md

             field 'bar'
             field 'baz'
         }

+Note that any time a field is defined, any previous settings for the same field name are reset.
+For example:

+    field 'foo' name 'bar' deep true
+    includesFields {
+        field 'foo'
+    }

+Is equivalent to

+    includesFields {
+        field 'foo'
+    }

+The last definition of a field in any context is what is used.

 ###Groovy bean marshaller templates
 JSON groovy bean marshaller templates are configuration blocks that do not directly create a marshaller.
 The 'config' block accepts any configuration that the jsonGroovyBeanMarshaller block does (including the inherits option).
 When a jsonGroovyBeanMarshaller directive contains an 'inherits' element, the templates referenced will be merged with the configuration for the marshaller in a depth-first manner.
 Elements that represent collections or maps are merged together (later templates overriding previous ones, if there is a conflict), with the configuration in the jsonGroovyBeanMarshaller block itself overriding any previous values.